 How Deferred Interest Works

-Most often, you’ll end up with deferred interest when you take advantage of a store credit card offer or in-store financing.
-When you see the term “same as cash” or “no interest for 12 months,” you have the opportunity to avoid paying interest.
-But it’s surprisingly difficult to do so.
+How to spot deferred interest: When you see the term “same as cash” or “no interest for 12 months,” you have the opportunity to avoid paying interest.
+But it’s surprisingly difficult to pay zero interest.

 The Problem With Interest-Free Promotions